brettpasula/mineral-viewer/README.md

 # MineralViewer

 MineralViewer project created by Brett Pasula.
-Written in Java, JUnit framework used for testing.
+Written in Java; JUnit framework used for testing.